Serre-Yu Wong, MD, PhD

 About Me

-Serre-Yu Wong, MD, PhD, is an Instructor in the Division of Gastroenterology in the Department of Medicine.
+Serre-Yu Wong, MD, PhD, is an Assistant Professor in the Division of Gastroenterology in the Department of Medicine.
 She specializes in the care of patients with inflammatory bowel disease, including Crohn’s disease and ulcerative colitis.
-She is board certified in Gastroenterology and Internal Medicine.

 Language